Ganoderma multipileum

-Ganoderma multipileum, commonly known as lingzhi or chizhi, is a species of polypore mushroom found in tropical Asia.
-It has been used as a medicinal mushroom for over 2000 years.
+Ganoderma multipileum, commonly known as lingzhi or chizhi, is a species of polypore mushroom.

 Formerly known as Ganoderma lucidum, phylogenetic analyses published in 2009 revealed that G. lucidum is primarily a European species, and that the name has been incorrectly applied to Asian collections.

+G. multipileum is found in tropical Asia.
+It has been used as a medicinal mushroom for over 2,000 years.